pingcap/docs/develop/dev-guide-gui-dbeaver.md

 ---
 title: Connect to TiDB with DBeaver
-summary: Learn how to connect to TiDB using DBeaver.
+summary: Learn how to connect to TiDB using DBeaver Community.
 This tutorial gives visual instructions that work with TiDB using DBeaver.
 ---

 # Connect to TiDB with DBeaver

-TiDB is a MySQL-compatible database, and [DBeaver](https://dbeaver.io/) community edition is a free cross-platform database tool for developers, database administrators, analysts, and everyone working with data. **DBeaver Community** already officially supported TiDB.
+TiDB is a MySQL-compatible database, and [DBeaver Community(https://dbeaver.io/download/) is a free cross-platform database tool for developers, database administrators, analysts, and everyone working with data.

-In this tutorial, you will learn how to use TiDB and DBeaver Community to establish a connection to your TiDB cluster using DBeaver Community.
+In this tutorial, you will learn how to connect to your TiDB cluster using DBeaver Community.

 > **Note:**
 >